yashmasani/Updater/README.md

 with a free api and terminal-notifier :)

- - user is able to place trade position
- - user is updated hourly using api
+ pending- user is able to place trade position(python readline to get input -> into starting bash hmm...) done- user is updated hourly using api
  - eventually integrate it as a feature of my older project